mblum/libgp/README.md

     gp.add_pattern(x, y);

+Patterns can also be added in batches.
+The input matrix is a 2D array of double, where each row is a pattern and each column is a dimension.

+    gp.add_patterns(X, y);

 Predict value or variance of an input vector x.

     f = gp.f(x);
     v = gp.var(x);

+Batch inference is also supported.
+The input matrix is a 2D array of double, where each row is a pattern and each column is a dimension.

+    f = gp.predict(X);
+    f, v = gp.predict(X, compute_variance=true);

 ## Read and write